THE PROCESS OF RENEWING YOUR MIND (Part 2)

 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy–meditate on these things.”
 (Philippians 4:8 NKJV).

-The unrenewed mind is the major reason why little or no changes are noticeable in the lives of many believers after several years of being born again.
+The unrenewed mind is the major reason why no significant changes are noticeable in the lives of many believers after several years of being born again.

 Many believers today are confused about God’s will for their lives simply because they pay no attention to the renewing of their minds according to the truths of God’s Word.

 It is as you renew your mind according to the truths of God’s words that you can easily discern God’s will in every situation.